marco262/my_wiki/data/dnd/advancement/feats.md

 When angered, you radiate menace.
 You gain the following benefits:

 * Increase your Strength, Constitution or Charisma score by 1, up to a maximum of 20.
 * Instead of exhaling destructive energy, you can expend a use of your Breath Weapon trait to roar, forcing each creature of your choice within 30 feet of you to make a Wisdom saving throw (DC 8 + your proficiency bonus + your Charisma modifier).
 A target automatically succeeds if it can't hear or see you.
-On a failed save, a target becomes frightened of you for 1 minute.
-If the frightened target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.
+On a failed save, a target becomes [[[general:conditions#frightened|frightened]]] of you for 1 minute.
+If the [[[general:conditions#frightened|frightened]]] target takes any damage, it can repeat the saving throw, ending the effect on itself on a success.

 ## Dragon Hide